danmindru/responsive-html-email-signature/README.md

 ```

 Take a look at `src/light/` for an example.
 Copy / Paste, rename it and change `src/light/conf.js` to suite your needs.
 Run `gulp` to build the templates (into `/dist`).
+> NB: Stylesheets are included automatically, place them wherever in the directory.

 ## Template structure (examples)
 There are 2 examples of template structures, one for the `light` email template and one for the `dark` one.